ayberkcansever/mercury/README.md

   Mercury mercury = new Mercury().init(mercuryConfig);
 ```

-Configure node's gRPC host and port, configure socket server port, set Client implementation class which is the socket client and ThreadPoolTaskExecutor for message sending threads.
+Configure Mercury node's gRPC host and port, configure socket server port, set Client implementation class which is the socket client and set ThreadPoolTaskExecutor for message sending threads.

 There are some events posted by Mercury to the main application.
-Main application may catch these events if the listeners are registered.
+Main application may want to catch these events by registering the listeners.
 Available listeners are:

 1. IOEventListener
 2. ClientEventListener